Structure and function of enzymes

 We are presently studying a variety of fascinating enzymes that are involved in the biosynthesis of di-, tri-, and tetradeoxysugars.
 These unusual carbohydrates control or alter the behavior of a wide range of biological molecules.
 They are found, for example, on the O-antigens of Gram-negative bacteria, and indeed there is growing evidence that O-antigens play important physiological roles including, but not limited to, virulence, effective colonization of host tissues, protection from phagocytosis and serum-mediated killing, and resistance to antimicrobial peptides.
 As such, the enzymes involved in the productions of these unusual sugars may serve as important drug targets.

-Research in the laboratory is funded by both the NIH and the NSF.
+Research in the laboratory is funded by the NIH.